Mad Money's Jim Cramer reflects on CNBC's evolution over the past 25 years.» Read More

 Insight on stocks making the biggest moves in the market today, with the Fast Money traders.

 Which growth stocks should investors latch onto now?
 Sarat Sethi, Douglas C. Lane & Associates, shares his forecast for General Motors, eBay, growth sectors and Europe.

-Cramer shares six stocks to watch, and reveals them in under 60 seconds, including Express Scripts and Medidata.
+Cramer shares six stocks to watch, and reveals them in under 60 seconds, including Agnico Eagle, Green Mountain and Finisar.

 It’s time for the Lightning Round.
 Cramer makes the call on viewer favorites.

 “There’s an enormous deal coming next week and I think you should try to get a piece of it,” said Jim Cramer.

 Mad Money host Jim Cramer explains why you should try and get a piece of Hilton's upcoming IPO.
 The high-quality company is on fire, says Cramer.

 While many retailers struggle, Conn’s posted record sales.
 Jim Cramer finds developments curious.